maheshbabuadapa/Prep/standardinputoutputerror.md

 `cat: nop.txt: No such file or directory`

-> **Even if we redirect the stdout to a file, we still see the error output in the screen,**  because we are redirecting just the standard output, not the standard error.
+> **Even if we redirect the stdout to a file, we still see the error output in the screen,**<br />
+ because we are redirecting just the standard output, not the standard error.